Answers to Frequently Asked Questions

 Question: I was dropped from my section for prerequisites.
 Why?

 A: The Department of Mathematical Sciences strictly enforces prerequisites for all of its lower division courses (200-level and below) and most upper division classes.
 The skills you acquire in a prerequisite are necessary for success in a class.
 If you have any questions about the prerequisites for a class contact one of the current undergraduate advisors.
 Should an exception be granted for an advanced course (occasionally instructor will waive a prerequisite) none of the course’s prerequisites can be taken for credit.

 Question: What’s the quickest and easiest way to contact my instructor?

-A: In general, contacing your instructor via email will get you the quickest response.
+A: In general, contacting your instructor via email will get you the quickest response.
 Look at our People or on your course syllabus.

 Question: I’d like to get some help outside of class.
 Where can I go?

-A: During the Fall and Spring semesters, the Department of Mathematical Sciences offers tutoring in Golda Meier Library.
-Hours vary from semester to semester.
-Panther Academic Support Services (PASS) also offers tutoring for certain math classes.
+A: During the Fall and Spring semesters, the Department of Mathematical Sciences offers tutoring for many of our courses.

 Question: I’d like to declare a major or minor within the Department of Mathematical Sciences.
 Who should I talk to?